apple1417/bl-sdk-mods/command_extensions/Writing-Mods.md

 BLCMM files use a bit more involved parsing.
 Custom commands can be enabled and disabled by toggling the category they're in.
 This requires a bit a workaround however, which might cause some interesting behaviour.
-BLCMM unfortuantly only stores if individual set commands enabled.
+BLCMM unfortunately only stores if individual set commands enabled.
 Our custom commands are technically comments, so they don't get this, and categories themselves don't have a specific enabled state either.
 Instead, we have to determine if a custom command is enabled by if the regular set commands around it are.